 Bream should be shallow and beginning to form spawning beds.
 Look for fish in water less than 4 feet deep, especially around logs brush tops, or other structure near the shoreline.
 Most anglers use crickets, but red worms are also a good bait choice.

 For crappie, try trolling in deeper areas of the lake, especially around flooded willow trees or brush tops in water 8-15 feet deep.
 Most anglers are using jigs or minnows.

 For catfish, try tightlining or fishing trotlines along the shoreline in water less than 6 feet deep.
 Making a run out to the river and fishing around the dike fields or near eddies can produce good catfish too.
 Blues, channels, and flatheads are all present in Lake Whittington.
 Best baits for blues and channels should be nightcrawlers or chicken liver.
 For flathead use live bait like goldfish.

 Anglers can navigate the chute to/from the river when the river is at or above 6 feet on the Arkansas City Gauge.
 As the river drops below 6 feet access through the chute gets extremely difficult.
 When the lake is at a level equivalent to 6 feet (Ark.
-City gauge) you can get from one end of the lake to the other, but beware of very shallow water around the flats at Burnt Island (up lake from Benoit Outing Club & Goat Island).
+City gauge) you can get from one end of the lake to the other, but beware of very shallow water around the flats at Burnt Island (up lake from Goat Island).
 At a lake level equivalent to 3 feet (Ark.
-City gauge), a narrow channel runs through the flats at Burnt Island and very shallow water is present above the ironwood forest (beginning near the Outing Club and old sunken barge), and further down the lake in the flat below the old pump pier (where the poles are).
+City gauge), a narrow channel runs through the flats at Burnt Island and very shallow water is present above the ironwood forest (beginning near the old sunken barge), and further down the lake in the flat below the old pump pier (where the poles are).